Loss of a loved one is hard, whether immediate or distant, sudden or expected. Here are 5 tips to reach out and help those around you.

-You don’t need to say anything, just your presence can mean the world to them.
+You don’t need to say anything.
+Just your presence can mean the world to someone.
 Especially if it is the loss of a close family member, the house may be more quiet than usual.
-Having a visitor can help break up usual routines that may cause them to mourn their loss anew.
+Having a visitor can hep break up usual routines that may cause them to mourn their loss anew.
 Whether you cry with them or just hold the tissue box, your presence shows that you are concerned and care about them.

-- Don’t assume you know what it feels likeEvery person has different life events that shape how they will react to life.
+Don’t assume you know what it feels like.
+Every person has different life events that shape how they will react to life.
 Unless you have been that exact person in that exact situation, you don’t know.
-You may have suffered the same type of loss, but who you are defines your experience.
-We have probably all responded to a loss incorrectly.
-I know that I definitely have, and wish that I could take back those words, but I can’t.
+You may have suffered the same type of loss, but who you are defines your own experience.
+We have probably all responded to a loss incorrectly at some point.
+I know I definitely have, and I wish I could take back those words, but I can’t.
 Have empathy, not sympathy.

 Sometimes there is so much grief, words can’t be put together to form a sentence.
 Weeping may be all they can do.
 But when they want to talk, they will want someone there to capture the moment before it fades.
 Reliving details and telling and retelling the story can be part of teh healing process.
 It helps to make sense of things that our minds can’t quite comprehend.

-People are great at responding with love and care to the initial tragedy, but need to move on with their own lives, while those who mourn face the tragedy much longer.
+People are great at responding with love and care to the initial tragedy, but need to move on with their own lives.
+Those who are mourning though, face the tragedy much longer.
 Remembering them for weeks and months after with a phone call or visit gives a further support to them on hard days.
-Remembering anniversaries, first holidays after the loss and other major life events is always appreciated.
+Remembering anniversaries, first holidays after the loss, and other major life events is always appreciated.

-If you have someone who has just experienced a loss, and you don’t know what to say, here is a great video to help better understand empathy vs. sympathy.
+If you have someone who has just experienced a loss and you don’t know what to say, here is a great video to help better understand empathy vs. sympathy.

-My favorite highlights from the short:
+My favorite highlights from the clip:

 Rarely does an empathic response begin with “at least”

-A good response is: “I don’t even know what to say right now, I’m just so glad you told me.”
+A good response is: “I don’t even know what to say right now.
+I’m just so glad you told me.”